 The additional benefit of hair testing is that it shows the levels of essential minerals in your dog's body.
 I have seen many test results of many dogs and can now recognize purely from the hair test if a dog is fed kibble or a raw or cooked diet without supplements, with synthetic or natural supplements.

 Should a hair test be done before a cleanse?

 A HairQ test is a good start to a treatment or preventive plan.

 Some people mistakenly assume that hair testing eliminates the need for a regular detox process or that hair testing is not needed if a cleanse is planned.
 Most of the people I work with appear to really enjoy knowing where their dog's toxin and mineral levels are at and they also want to see if the food they buy is good quality.
 It is also good to see the toxin level decline as time progresses and repeated cleanses are done.
 I usually suggest a cleanse every six months starting at one year of age.

 When I started this protocol in my practice, I was shocked to see how quickly, for example, mercury disappears from the body.
-Most sources suggest that it takes years to get rid of mercury, however, it appears to take much shorter time with the cleanse protocol I will write about in PART 3.
+Most sources suggest it takes years to get rid of mercury, however, it appears to take much shorter time with the cleanse protocol I will write about in Chapter 3.

 Next: The Cleanse and Detox process